 This is a fresher take on a Louisiana style rice known as Dirty Rice While the real deal is a meal in itself, this Down & Dirty rice pulls a just few elements from the original and makes a wonderful side dish.
-Lot’s of flavor, lots of vegetable and just a hint of smokiness.
+Add sausage, ham or your favorite smoked pork product for a full meal.
+There’s tons of flavor, lots of vegetable and just a hint of smokiness to this rice.

 Vary the heat level of this rice depending on what else is being served.
 As is, it’s a perfect accompaniment to dish that’s a bit spicy, like my Grilled Cajun Chicken.
 The rice is flavorful but it’s milder profile adds a bit of contrast and relief to the spicier main dish.
 If you’d like to serve this with anything milder, up the spiciness of this dish and really bring the flavor home.

-If desired, rather than measuring out the spices for this particular recipe, use my Cajun spice blend, instead.
+To shortcut, rather than measuring out the spices for this particular recipe, use my Cajun spice blend, or a commercial one instead.

 Rinsing the rice thoroughly and removing as much of the starch as possible gives a gorgeous pilaf style texture, light and fluffy.
 With a bit of luck, the bottom of the pan will get just a bit toasty – combined with the bacon, the whole dish is infused with smoky flavor.
 For a healthier take, feel free to use oil instead of the bacon.